 If you go on independent treks then it is the cheapest method.
 For this trek, you do not have to spend on guides, guides-porters.
 You spend only on accommodation, meals, drinks, permits, and flight.

 Also, you can reduce the flight cost if you walk the classic trek- trek from Jiri to Everest.

-As per your budget, this is the effective way to trek as you can walk free and reduce your travel cost.
+As per your budget, this is an effective way to trek as you can walk free and reduce your travel cost.
 But for security reasons, it is better to travel in groups or with travel guides.

 Other miscellaneous costs

 Charging electronic devices